bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 doing what&#39;s called front-end programming.
 We&#39;re out there making things look good.
 We&#39;re not doing what&#39;s called the back-end programming.
-That&#39;s where you have to learn additional programming languages, and that&#39;s how you actually get the forms to do something.
+That&#39;s where you have to learn additional programming languages, and that&#39;s how you actually get the forms to do something.</p>

-Right now, let&#39;s work on making beautiful forms and adding in that verification and the great styling.
+<p>Right now, let&#39;s work on making beautiful forms and adding in that
+verification and the great styling.
 But I do want to make sure that you understand that we&#39;re only going to make them, we&#39;re not going to do anything with the data that sends them.
 Once you understand that and you can really focus on just learning the JavaScript, I think you can have a really good time adding these cool little tricks and tips to your page.
-Good luck.
+Good luck.</p>

 <h3>Optional Material</h3>

 <h3>The History of &#34;Debugging&#34;</h3>

-If you want to learn more about the history of debugging, here is an article that talks about the fact that two different people are credited with the term, Grace Hopper and Thomas Edison
+<p>If you want to learn more about the history of debugging, here is an
+article that talks about the fact that two different people are credited with the term, Grace Hopper and Thomas Edison.</p>

 <a href="http://theinstitute.ieee.org/tech-history/technology-history/did-you-know-edison-coined-the-term-bug">History of Debugging</a>